Generate 100 Ideas in 30 Minutes

 Before You Start

-You have created a Problem Statement in the Discover phase and you are using it here to follow up on it.
-If you don’t have a Problem Statement yet, we recommend to create one with the following method:
+You have formulated a problem statement in the Discover phase and you are using it here to follow up on it.
+If you don’t have a problem statement yet, we recommend to create one with the following method:

 Prepare the Grid*